Example Problems

 PROBLEM 1.5

-A rocket engine burning liquid oxygen and kerosene operates at a mixture ratio of
+A rocket engine burning liquid oxygen and kerosene operates at a mixture ratio

 SOLUTION,